flo-ku/NeXt-Server-Buster/docs/start.md

-#What you need:
+#NeXt-Server-Buster Installation:

-A vServer with at least:
+What you need:
 ```
 - 1 CPU Core
 - 1 GB RAM